-- A US citizen or have eligible non-citizenship status;
+- A US citizen or have an eligible non-citizenship status;

 - One who is attending an eligible public or private college or university;

-- ADistrict of Columbia resident at least 12 consecutive months prior to the applicant’s first time in college and continued domicile throughout the applicant’s college matriculation;
+- A District of Columbia resident for at least 12 consecutive months prior to the applicant’s first time in college and maintain continued domicile throughout the applicant’s college matriculation;

-- Dependent students’ (under age 24) domicile is established though the parent.
-Parents of dependent students must have a citizenship status that allows them to establish domicile in the District of Columbia.
+- Dependent students’ (under age 24) domicile is established though the parent;

-- Not in default status with federal student loans;
+- Not in a defaulted status with federal student loans;

 - A high school graduate or a General Equivalency Diploma (GED) recipient;